 So I thought this time, I’d make up for it.
 I scoured the place as much as I can, but I didn’t find it enjoyable to shoot.

 Even if I didn’t get any decent pictures out of the visit, I did adequately enjoy the city this time around.

 I just love the vibe.

 Just walking from the fortress to the Church of Saint Sava and then meandering our way through the muddy banks of the Sava river made my day.
 Kristina and I would stop for a beer at a random restaurant.

 Debated about the bombed buildings and the politics behind it (Russia supported Serbia in the war.
 We’d spot up for coffee for a quick pick up after the long walks.
 I’d say Belgrade was one of the better places for experiences during my Balkan trip.
 Your mileage may vary, but I recommend Belgrade for a day.

 Here’s what I recommend

-You can do a small detour to see the NATO bombed station in Aberdareva street and Miloša and Nemanjina Street.
-The coordinates are 44°48′20.2″N20°27′40.5″E but I’ve also incuded it on the map below for your reference.
+You can make a small detour to see the NATO bombed station in Aberdareva street and Miloša and Nemanjina Street.
+The coordinates are 44°48′20.2″N20°27′40.5″E, but I’ve also included it on the map below for your reference.

-I learned that there’s a Nikola Tesla museum nearby but as much as I like the history and intrigue behind Nikola Tesla, I’m just not into museums.
-If that’s your thing you definitely add a few of museums in your itinerary if you had a day in Belgrade.
+I learned that there’s a Nikola Tesla museum nearby, but as much as I like the history and intrigue behind Nikola Tesla, I’m just not into museums.
+If that’s your thing, you add a few museums in your itinerary if you had a day in Belgrade.
 It’s not a big city by any means.

 Hitchhike from Timisoara to Belgrade: